The concept of forced dispatch is one of my biggest pet peeves in the trucking industry.

 The responsibility is with the driver if the driver is not fit to drive, and accepts the trip anyway.
 If something goes wrong, and the driver has an accident, the burden lies with the driver for knowingly driving when unfit to do so.

-So it only stands to reason, when in doubt, always refuse the load.
+So it only stands to reason, when in doubt, as a professional driver, always refuse the load.

 A Positive Step Toward Protecting the Driver